-This and subsequent phase of RBB-Bot calls for a Seeed Studio L298 Dual H-bridge motor control module, available online from RobotShop.com and other retailers.
+The original version of the RBB-Bot used the Seeed Studio L298 Dual H-bridge motor control module, which now appears to be discontinued (or unavailable, at any rate).
 This module provides the L298 integrated circuit on a heat sink, plus the required protection diodes, operating LEDs, and terminal blocks for wiring to a power source and motors.

-You can use most any other L298 module, or even another module using a different type of H-bridge, as long as it conforms to these basic specifications:
+A suitable substitute to the Seeed Studio module is provided in the Sources section.
+You can also use most any other L298 module, or even another module using a different type of H-bridge, as long as it conforms to these basic specifications:

 - Capable of driving up to 2 amps per motor

 - Three inputs for each motor: Enable, and two differential inputs (avoid the type with just two inputs for direction and on/off; although these will work, it will require you to revise the wiring from the 74HC14 shown in this phase)